gaofengShi/NextworkAzureSummerProject/README.md

 3. Auto Scaling:
    - Set an Azure Load Balancer for the VMs with two availability Zone.
 4. External Data:
-   - use Azure Cosmos DB table to loading and retrieveing data on the VM.
+   - use Azure Cosmos DB table to loading and retrieveing data on the website.
+Finaly, we built two verstion website:
+   - Node.js web with NoSQL Azure Cosmos DB deployed on Linux virtual machine.
+   - Node.js web with NoSQL Azure Cosmos DB deployed on Azure App Service.

+## The Azure project Account setting

+## The VM backup deploy

+## Load Balance and Auto scaling

+## Azure Cosmos DB for data

+## The final website deploy